-Column 16 - 20 records the chosen size, required grade resulting capacity, velocity of flow for each drain or line.
-These designs of storm water conduit are computed from the Manning's equation for each required flow and maintaining a minimum velocity
+Column 13 - 20 records the chosen size, required grade resulting capacity, velocity of flow for each drain or line.
+These designs of storm water open channel are computed from Manning's equation for each required flow and maintaining a self-cleansing velocity.